-No assurance can be given that these or any future regulatory initiatives by the U.S. federal government will not materially adversely affect the Company's results of operations, or its competitive and financial position.
+No assurance can be given that any future regulatory or legislative initiatives by the U.S. federal government related to this inquiry will not materially adversely affect the Company's results of operations or its competitive and financial position.

 Safety regulation - Canada